On this page

 - Include a project budget

-Detailed information on application requirements can be found in the CAIF Application Guide 2024 (PDF, 129KB).
+Detailed information on application requirements for past intakes can be found in the CAIF Application Guide 2024 (PDF, 129KB).

 Submit an application